-What happens in Northern Virginia when the lease is over?
+What happens in Northern Virginia when the lease term ends?

 At the end of the lease in Northern Virginia, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental owner wishes to end the lease, or end our rental management services, please send us written notice as described in your rental management agreement.
+The property owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the owner wishes to end the lease, or end our management services, please send us written notice as described in your property management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will routinely create a new lease for a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
+This means that we will often create a new lease for a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

 At that point we give the renter two options:

 - Month-to-month --- This will include a large rent increase.